Skip to main content

 The fastest way to build on Context is with the SDK.
 It handles API calls, EIP-712 signing, and on-chain transactions for you.

-npm install @contextwtf/sdk
+npm install context-markets

-import { ContextClient } from "@contextwtf/sdk"
+import { ContextClient } from "context-markets";

 const ctx = new ContextClient({